There cannot be "Twin Sun" - ExBulletin

 There cannot be “Twin Sun”

 The visit of the Minister of the Cabinet Prabowo Subaianto, who visited the 7th President of the Republic of Indonesia, Joko Widodo (Jokowi) and called him “BOS”, collected the question of “Twin Sun”.
 PKS's politician, Mardani Ali will be, said that friendship was legitimate, but not to raise the impression of the twin sun to the government.
-Mardani also recalled to the ranks of the cabinet to maintain the highest leader of the leader in the government system, currently led by President Prabowo Suubianto.
+Mardani also recalled that the ranks of the cabinet to maintain the editor's authority: Agung SetiawanProduser: Holy Kartika Nurwigati Summattingtyas #politics #government #Mardanialisra #Pks #Mataharikembarmus: Vampire – Emmit Fennartikel Linked: HTTPS: //nataneal.kompas.com/read/2025/04/11/18243261/menri-prabowo-kindi-bos-jokowi-pks- warning-tak-koleh-ad-matahari

 |